 Men's and women's winter clothing, boots, towels, and bedding; NEW undergarments, socks, and packaged disposable razors.

 Items collected during this drive will be donated to CASPAR Emergency Services Center.
 CASPAR is an MIT community partner and provides services to those affected by substance abuse disorders in Cambridge and Somerville.

 Secret Santa for Seniors gift collection

-Our office plans to partner with the MIT Office of Government and Community Relations and the Cambridge Police Department to organize a Secret Santa for Seniors who live in Cambridge.
+We've partnered with the MIT Office of Government and Community Relations and the Cambridge Police Department to organize a Secret Santa for Seniors who live in Cambridge.
 The holiday season which can be a lonely time for senior citizens who may not have family or friends with whom to celebrate.
 We hope to brighten up the season by helping the Cambridge Police provide surprise holiday gift bags to senior citizens on Christmas Eve.
 If your department like to participate in this collection, we can provide a tote for your department and we'll pick up the items from your department.